Laboratory Studies

 - Rapid spin or spiral technology is useful for demonstrating varix during a Valsalva maneuver.

-- MRI with fat suppression, surface coils, and enhancement is best for characterizing neoplastic infiltrations.
+MRI with fat suppression, surface coils, and contrast enhancement is best for characterizing neoplastic infiltrations.

 Other Tests

-- Relate to the specific suspected disease process (For example, for suspected contralateral orbital tumor, systemic evaluation for a primary malignancy or metastatic disease should be performed.)
+Other tests are determined by the specific suspected disease process.
+For example, in the case of suspected contralateral orbital tumor, systemic evaluation for a primary malignancy and metastatic disease should be performed.

 Procedures

-- Open biopsy may be indicated, but needle biopsy is rarely helpful in the diagnosis of enophthalmos.
+Open biopsy may be indicated.
+Needle biopsy is rarely helpful in the diagnosis of enophthalmos.

 Histologic Findings